-No. You are not required to have an active relationship with a participating testbed.
-Voucher applicants will have the opportunity to list their top three testbed choices in the application process and voucher recipients will be matched with appropriate testbeds through a deliberative process by CalTestBed.
+It is not advised that applicants reach out to participating testbeds.
+Applicants are not required to have an active relationship with a participating testbed.
+Lab officials are instructed not to help applicants with their applications due to conflict-of-interest concerns which might result in applicants being disqualified.
+Voucher applicants should consult the detailed CalTestBed Facilities Directory to determine their top three testbed choices in the application process.
+Taking preference into consideration, voucher recipients will be matched with appropriate testbeds through a deliberative process by the CalTestBed team in collaboration with the labs.